Review and road test of the Bentley Continental GT Convertible

 THE BRITISH OPEN

-The second generation Bentley Continental GTC offers a seductive combination of power, style and craftsmanship.
+The Bentley Continental GT Convertible offers a seductive combination of power, style and craftsmanship.
 This iconic brand has been making iconic open tourers for over ninety years, some built to achieve success at Le Mans and Brooklands, others to convey their glamorous owners to the resorts of Monte Carlo and Cannes.
 All have been memorable but in truth, none has been truly sporting in the supercar sense.
 Until now perhaps.
-With a choice of 4.0-litre V8 or 6.0-litre twin-turbo W12 engines, this MK2 model possesses a blend of trans-continental pace, dynamic drive and luxurious comfort that very few other vehicles can match.
+With a choice of 4.0-litre V8 or 6.0-litre twin-turbo W12 engines, this model possesses a blend of trans-continental pace, dynamic drive and luxurious comfort that very few other vehicles can match.

 Has the market ever been offered a proper four-seat luxury convertible supercar?
 I'd argue not.
 Yes, there are supercar drop-tops with cramped rear seats good for little but designer shopping bags.
 And, at the other extreme, huge leather-lined four-seater cabrios with lumbering luxury powerplants.
 But nothing that really combines that Ferrari feeling with space enough to share it en famille.
-In its original form launched in 2006, this car, the Bentley Continental GTC, arguably got the closest to achieving this, but at heart, it was still more a Grand Tourer than a great sportscar - in first generation form at least.
-Here though, we're going to look at the MK2 model, an open-topped Bentley that, we're told, now has the drive to delight Ferrari folk, yet manages to combine that with the space and rare refinement of an open-topped Rolls Royce.
+In its original form launched in 2006, this car, the Bentley Continental GT Convertible, arguably got the closest to achieving this, but at heart, it was still more a Grand Tourer than a great sportscar - in first generation form at least.
+Here though, we're going to look at the current model, an open-topped Bentley that, we're told, now has the drive to delight Ferrari folk, yet manages to combine that with the space and rare refinement of an open-topped Rolls Royce.
 In prospect then, a very special car indeed.
 Let's try it.

 From rest, the experience is much as it's always been, with the familiar sights, smells and sensations as you ease yourself behind the wheel, casting an admiring glance at the handcrafted leather and veneered wood before pushing the exquisitely chromed starter button.
 Somewhere in front of you, the huge engine bursts into life with a roar that it's worth taking an extra 25 seconds to experience first hand - this the amount of time it'll take to lower the three-layer fabric roof.

-If the GTC in question is powered by this 500bhp 4.0-litre V8, then there's a purposeful bark to the note, a straining at the leash to be away, unfolding the horizon towards you.
+If the GT Convertible in question is powered by this 500bhp 4.0-litre V8, then there's a purposeful bark to the note, a straining at the leash to be away, unfolding the horizon towards you.
 There's also a 521bhp V8S variant with uprated suspension that makes it more of a driver's car.
 If, on the other hand, power is being delivered by the 567bhp W12 cylinder unit, the engine note is deeper, baser, more relaxed.
 There's also a 626bhp GT Speed W12 variant at ther top of the range.
 Whichever engine you choose, you're left in little doubt that the drive you're about to make has the potential to be a very rapid one indeed.

 Owners with access to an airfield or who happen to have a particularly extravagant driveway on the front of their stately home will marvel even in the base V8 model as sixty flashes by in five seconds before being able to see 187mph figure register on the speedometer if they're brave enough.
 Go for twelve cylinders and in the standard variant, there's a fractional improvement to 4.5s and 195mph, figures you can further embellish by opting for the pokier 626bhp version of the 6.0-litre unit that's been fitted to the top 200mph GT Speed variant.